Jadebook-Journal/jadebook-oss/README.md

 <br />
 <br />

 Jadebook is a journal platform, while we do have a proper SaaS platform, we wanted to commit to our mission about making mental health more accessible and private.
-That why we created an open-source version that lets you bring your own database and hosted the journal platform itself.
+That's why we created an open-source version that lets you bring your own database and host the journal platform yourself.

 > [!IMPORTANT]
 > This is currently in `Beta` and may have bugs (although this should be rare).
-There also some features in the process of being developed.
+There are also some features in the process of being developed.

 <h3>Benefits</h3>
 <ul>